Take a Walk in Romantic Vienna…

 Map of Vienna

-There are 23 districts in Vienna, & over 1,000 miles of streets ~ so getting a handle on Vienna can be overwhelming!
-The most important district to get familiar with is District 1 (Inner Stadt): this is the heart of the city, where you’ll find most of its iconic buildings, such as Parliament, the Opera House, the famous cathedral Stephensplatz, & of course the Hofburg, which is a famous (& gigantic) Habsburg palace that now houses several tourist attractions.
+There are 23 districts in Vienna, & 1,000+ miles of streets: getting a handle on the city can be overwhelming!
+The most important is District 1 (Inner Stadt): this is the heart of the city.
+Here you’ll find Vienna’s most iconic buildings, such as Parliament, the Opera House, & famous cathedral Stephensplatz.
+And also the Hofburg, a gigantic former Habsburg palace that now houses several tourist attractions.

-Most of the photos in this post were taken in District 1.
-There are numerous museums, parks, fashionable restaurants, & pedestrian-only streets in District 1 that could keep you busy for hours (or days).
-My advice when walking Vienna is to start in District 1 & then work your way out from there.
+Most photos in this article were taken in District 1.
+There are museums, parks, fashionable restaurants, & pedestrian-only streets here that could keep you busy for days.
+My advice when touring is to start in District 1, then work your way out from there.

 Opera House